Julia Carter Aldrich: Personal life

 On October 3, 1854, she married Joseph D. Aldrich, and they lived in their own home in Ottokee.
 In 1858, they sold the Ottokee property and bought the Quaker Wright Farm on the north line of Clinton Township.
-Their three sons.
-Amos Eugene, Fred Hampson and Benjamin F. Aldrich, were born there; and Joseph died there in 1889.
+Their three sons, Amos Eugene, Fred Hampson and Benjamin F. Aldrich, were born there, and Joseph died there in 1889.
 She associated herself with reformatory measures.

-Her husband died in 1889, at their country place, "Maple Grove Home," near Wauseon, Ohio.
+Joseph Aldrich died in 1889, at their country place, "Maple Grove Home," near Wauseon, Ohio.
 Julia Carter Aldrich died August 26, 1924, in Wauseon and is buried at Wauseon Union Cemetery.